Back to Blog

 Not every moment needs the same meditation structure.

 A sleep spiral at 1 a.m. may benefit from slower pacing, a body scan, and more spacious language.
+If that is your use case, our guide to evening meditation for sleep breaks down a research-backed 10-minute bedtime routine.
 Racing thoughts before a meeting may call for breath counting, grounding, or short sensory cues.
 Emotional overload after work might need a gentler transition rather than productivity framing.

 The best AI meditation systems do not only personalize the wording.
 They personalize the technique.